 Can you afford to take it?
 It will more often than not affect the return on your investment.
-See more about risk here.
+See more about risk in our Investing Basics.

 Self-Invested Personal Pension.
 Like an ordinary pension but the plan holder, i.e. you, determines what you are going to fill the plan with.
 Hopefully some of our impact funds...

 If you personally buy one share in a company, you can call yourself a shareholder.
 Your fund manager might be a shareholder and with this right, they can go to the annual meeting and quiz the management team about why they aren’t hitting financial or social objectives.